Stigwzh/data_science_project/README.md

 # data_science_project
 ## Our final model is in 'final_model.ipynb'.
-It is a simple code to give the final 30 cpi and 30 ppi after easily relacing the fake X. The detailed analysis is in following files.
+It is a simple code to give the final 30 cpi and 30 ppi after easily replacing the fake X. The detailed analysis is in following files.
 # Files introduction
 ## 1) report_factor.ipynb
 * We mainly tried the factor model here, using time series methods to test the model.
 The final model OOS-R2 of CPI is about 0.4, and that of PPI is 0.95.